 How do cybersecurity researchers know about it?

 PyXie Rat has been active since 2018, possibly earlier.
 Yet, researchers at Blackberry Cylance recently published a report about it.
 That’s because the malware involves complex coding and high levels of stealth.
-They caused the attacks to go undiscovered despite the size and the danger this trojan poses.
+They caused the attacks to go undiscovered despite the size and danger of this trojan.

 They named the malware PyXie because it compiles codes using a “.pyx” extension instead of the “.pyc.”
 The latter is typically associated with Python coding language.

 Researchers have also noted that PyXie can work in conjunction with other current attacks.
-These include Cobalt Strike, along with ransomware targeting the healthcare and education industries.
+These include Cobalt Strike and ransomware targeting the healthcare and education industries.

 What does PyXie Rat mean for users?